Training, Tagging, and Tokyo Temples: Starting Metadata Work

 Refining the Details: Learning Metadata and My Work Style

-June 16th (4) and June 17th (4) Current total hours: 43
+June 16th (4) and June 17th (4) Remote work.
+Current total hours: 43

 On June 16th, I continued working through uploading metadata for my assigned images.
 I have hit a smooth workflow at this point, able to easily go through the process.
 Before, I was often needing to double (or triple) check that I was inputting the right things in the right spaces, but I am able to work quicker and with more confidence.